 affected the way that inhibitory projection weights were scaled

-of emergent (6.2 and later) you should use the projects in this
+are using 6.2-6.4 and later you should use the projects in this

 folder, which have been updated to accommodate this change.